Raw Deal (1986 film): Critical response

-Raw Deal holds a rating of 31% on Rotten Tomatoes based on 16 reviews.
+Raw Deal holds a score of 31% on review aggregator Rotten Tomatoes, based on 16 reviews with an average rating of 4.6/10.
+On Metacritic, the film has a weighted average score of 44 out of 100 based on 12 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.